hikeventures/hikeventures.github.io/_posts/articles/others/2016-08-18-backpacking-gift-ideas-her-49.markdown

   - gadgets
 ---

 Here is a selecetion of camping, hiking and backpacking gift and gadget ideas for women.
 We have asked a view women what they would like to buy and here is the result.
-So if you need a gift for your girlfriend or wife you might find something in this blog post. {% include disclaimer.html %}
+So if you need a gift for your girlfriend or wife you might find something in this blog post.
 ---

 <script type="text/javascript" src="//www.avantlink.com/link.php?ml=196169&amp;p=125311&amp;pw=150351&amp;ctc=Tidbits&amp;open=_blank"></script>